frajaroco/scdcLISA/README.md

-# scdcLISA: Sptial cluster detection and classification through product density LISA functions
+# scdcLISA: Sptial cluster detection and classification through LISA functions

 Basic toolkit for cluster detection in spatial point patterns through local versions of the second-order product density function wich seting a powerful tool to address the problem of classification.